NCIP/gdc-docs/docs/Data_Portal/Users_Guide/gene_expression_clustering.md

 ## Features

 The following features are viewable once the default heatmap is loaded.
 The default heatmap shows all the glioma cases.
 There are four main panels as outlined in the figure i.e., the 'Controls', 'Heatmap', 'Variables' and the 'Legend'.
-Each of the features and functionalities are described in detail in the following sections sections.
+Each of the features and functionalities are described in detail in the following sections.

 [![Default view](./images/geneexpclust/2-default-view.png)](./images/geneexpclust/2-default-view.png 'Click to see the full image.')